Palm Beach Sheriff candidate blames incumbent for assassination attempt on Donald Trump

 Gauger said in a statement Monday that under Bradshaw’s leadership, the Palm Beach Sheriff’s Office (PBSO) showed little urgency in preventing an attack on Trump.
 This was especially egregious, he said, considering the former President had nearly been killed by another would-be assassin two months ago.

-At the very least, Gauger said, PBSO deputies should have done a sweep of the golf course’s perimeter before Trump’s game and used the agency’s all-terrain vehicles to check canal banks for loiterers and foot or vehicle traffic.
+At the very least, Gauger said, PBSO deputies should have swept the golf course’s perimeter before Trump’s game and used the agency’s all-terrain vehicles to check canal banks for loiterers and foot or vehicle traffic.

-The PBSO also has an advanced drone unit that “should have been deployed,” he added, and the office also has helicopters with heat-seeking devices and trained K-9 units it could have used to ensure Trump’s safety.
+He added that the PBSO also has an advanced drone unit that “should have been deployed,” and the office has helicopters with heat-seeking devices and trained K-9 units it could have used to ensure Trump’s safety.

 He also took umbrage with Bradshaw’s comments at a Sunday news that because Trump is “not the sitting President … security is limited to the areas the Secret Service deems possible.”